UT-Austin-RPL/FORGE/index.markdown

 <h1 align="center">Reconstruction Results</h1>
 <table border="0" cellspacing="10" cellpadding="0" align="center">
   <tbody><tr><td>
       <p align="justify" width="20%">To evaluate the generalization ability of FORGE, we propose a new datasets containing both training and novel object categories.
 The camera poses are randomly sampled.
 When using ground-truth camera poses, FORGE outperforms previous SOTA PixelNeRF by 2 dB PSNR with 3000 times faster inference speed.
-We use 5 views as inputs and evaluate the performance on another 5 novel views.</p>
+We use 5 views as inputs and evaluate the performance on another 5 novel views, where we show 2 of them.</p>
    <a href="./src/gt_compare.png"> <img
 src="./src/gt_compare.png" style="width:100%;"> </a>
       </td></tr></tbody></table>